W3SS/digiangular2/README.md

 * __User List__ -- Loop through an array and display a series of ```<app-user-item>```.
 * __Simple Reddit__ -- Add article with form validation and basic voting.
 * __REST API__ -- In the ```server``` directory, you can launch your API server using ```node index.js```. ```http://localhost:3000/api``` points to the API, ```/api/authenticate``` to login, and ```/api/resources``` needs a valid token.
+* __Protected Content__ -- Uses token on the server side and canActivate on the client.
+On the client, this is more about navigation than security; the API provides the security.

 ## Prerequisites
 ```bash
 $ sudo npm install -g angular-cli